apache/struts-site/source/plugins/tiles/index.md

 ```

-{:start="2"}
 2. Register the tiles listener.
-This listener will typically either be the standard tiles listener (org.apache.tiles.listener.TilesListener) or the Struts2 replacement (org.apache.struts2.tiles.TilesListener).
-The latter provides tighter integration with Struts features such as freemarker integration.
+This listener will typically either be the standard tiles listener `org.apache.tiles.listener.TilesListener`
+  or the Struts2 replacement `org.apache.struts2.tiles.TilesListener`.
+The latter provides tighter integration with Struts features such
+  as freemarker integration.

 ```xml